 - After you install the server and components, and before you customize it for your use, go to the IBM Support Portal.
-Click Downloads (fixes and PTFs) and apply any applicable fixes. - After you install a new server, review Taking the first steps after you install IBM Spectrum Protect to learn about configuring your server.
+Click Downloads (fixes and PTFs) and apply any applicable fixes. - After you install a new server, review Chapter 3, "Taking the first steps after you install IBM Spectrum Protect," on page 77 to learn about configuring your server.